-In addition to those large heat transfers, there may be tens of small heat transfers (leaks) due to imperfections in building shell sealing or other issues.
+In addition to those large heat transfers, there may be tens of small heat transfers (leaks) due to imperfections in building shell sealing, insufficient insulation or other issues.
 Some examples of such leaks are displaced or missing insulation, door and window gaps, vents, exhaust fans, chimney stacks, and more.
 In addition to leaks due to heat transfer, a house may also “leak” power – due to standby devices or inefficient use of appliances.
 Those leaks, while small, can add up to a significant amount of energy being wasted and are relatively easy to fix.

 Our report will identify all leaks, heat and power, and you will receive a quote to repair them all.
 The quote is obligation free, in fact, you can use it as a checklist to make the repairs/fixing yourself in your own time.
 Or you can accept it and our installer will do it all or part you selected, usually in one visit.